markpsmi/ICO/OpenshiftVMware/README.md

 # Provision Openshift Cluster on VMware Workflow

 This workflow provisoning a single node or 3 node Openshift cluster on WMware.
 The workflow has been tested using static IPs for both node types.
 For single node you just need one IP address.
 For 3 node cluster you need 5 IPs.
 One for each node and 1 for API and 1 for ingress.
-The IPs for nodes must be routable on VMware network for the VMs.
+You can use DHCP for 3 node cluster but you still need 2 static IP for the API and igress services.
+The IPs for nodes and API/igress services must be routable on VMware network for the VMs.

 The above workflow needs 3 targets.
 These targets require the Intersight Assist appliance to access.
  - Powershell Target for Active Directory DNS automation